UK Postage during the Christmas period

 For first-class parcels, if you have ordered in the three weeks before Christmas then I will consider the parcel delayed rather than lost.
 I will offer to re-send using special delivery if you are prepared to cover the extra postage costs.

-For bigger parcels (wheels, looms and drum carders) Parcelforce tell me that the deadline for the Express 48 service (my default service and included in my prices) is Wed 21st, and Thu 22nd for their Express 24 service (an extra £5).
-But after the problems caused by last year's bad weather I have to say please don't leave it until the last minute.
+For bigger parcels (wheels and drum carders) Parcelforce tell me that the deadline for the Express 48 service (my default service and included in my prices) is Wed 21 Dec, and Thu 22 Dec for their Express 24 service (an extra £5).
+But after the problems caused by bad weather in previous years I have to say please don't leave it until the last minute.

 Europe and the rest of the world